x13a/Wasted/README.md

 You can use [PanicKit](https://guardianproject.info/code/panickit/), Tile or send broadcast message with authentication code.
 On trigger, using
-[Device Administration API](https://developer.android.com/guide/topics/admin/device-admin), it locks device and runs wipe.
+[Device Administration API](https://developer.android.com/guide/topics/admin/device-admin), it locks device and (optionally) runs wipe.

 ## Example